 Here's the latest on the missing Titanic sub and the race to rescue those inside

-As of Tuesday morning, international rescue crews are still searching the North Atlantic for a submersible vessel that was carrying five people to view the wreckage from the Titanic.
+As of Tuesday morning, international rescue crews are still searching the North Atlantic for a submersible vessel that was taking five people to view the wreckage from the Titanic.

-Authorities estimate there's only enough oxygen in the vessel for those onboard to survive about two more days.
+Authorities estimate there's only enough oxygen in the sub for those onboard to survive about two more days.

 Here's what we know.